Weegham Park to Wrigley Field

 text below - Wrigley Field: Year by Year by Sam Pathy

-A part of Bobby Dorr was saved when the Ricketts Family decided to renovate his home in 2017
+A part of Bobby Dorr story was saved when the Ricketts Family decided to renovate his home in 2017

-A 'Green Hornet' Passing By
+A 'Green Hornet' Passes By

 photos below from the Trolleydodger